OpenCubicChunks/CubicChunks2/README.md

-# 1.15-CubicChunksPort
+# 1.17-CubicChunksPort

-A port for CubicChunks in 1.15
+A port for CubicChunks to 1.17